alexkazik/restore-reset/README.md

 ---------

 The scematics are from [Novlammoth](http://www.forum64.de/wbb3/user/4215-novlammoth/).

+You have to cut one line of the keyboard cable, the restore line, and connect both lines to the attiny: restore in - the line to the key, restore out - the line to the c64.
+One line is, of course, the reset line.
+And last but not least power and ground.

 Instead of the ATtiny13/A you can also use almost any ATtiny/mega.
 The code is prepared for ATtiny 13,13A,25,45,85,4,5,9,10,24,24A,44,44A,48 - just pick the one which is available.